 So you see, when you explore all creativity as a discipline, you get a much better understanding of the practices involved.
 With this, you can see how the creative results following branding can become infinitely better and more creative.

-I think we generalise all creativity as the exact opposite of logical method.
-When you scratch the surface and build up your knowledge about the industry of creative, you quickly develop a deeper understanding of the processes that go into it.
+I think we generalise all creativity as the exact opposite of the logical method.
+When you scratch the surface and build up your knowledge about the industry of creativity, you quickly develop a deeper understanding of the processes that go into it.

 For me, branding is that beautiful mid-way point.
 We’ve been exploring on the show recently the finer points that go into the very logical side of brand strategy.
 Today we explored refining our ideas.
 We now find ourselves in a great position to get to grips with how logic fuses with creativity.